310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 How’s he like?
 Would he join in on practice?

 Huh—?
 Chi~chan-senpai, you're in Shinkai-senpai's home?
 Why?
-Is that why I couldn't reach you by phone?
+Is that why I couldn't reach you by phone for a while?

 W-What's going on…?
 You're not involved in something bad, right…?

 Huh?
-C-chi~chan-senpai?
+C-Chi~chan-senpai?
 Hello?
 Talk to me!

 Uhh?
 What just happened?
 The call was cut off all of a sudden!